bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sdk_ios.md

    Member    |     Type  |        Description
    ------------- | --------- | ---------------------
-   sourceAddress|String|Optional, source account address of the operation contractAddress|String|Required, contract account address buAmount|Long|Optional, number of asset issues, size limit [0, Long.MAX_VALUE], when it is 0 only triggers the contract input|String|Optional, the input parameter of the main() method for the contract to be triggered metadata|String|Optional, note
+   sourceAddress|NSString*|Optional, source account address of the operation contractAddress|NSString*|Required, contract account address buAmount|int64|Optional, number of asset issues, size limit (0, max(int64)], when it is 0 only triggers the contract input|NSString*|Optional, the input parameter of the main() method for the contract to be triggered metadata|NSString*|Optional, note

 ### LogCreateOperation